 What can companies do to help refugees find work?

 ‘Architects, engineers, lawyers… anyone can be forced to flee their country.
 This is an issue on our doorstep,’ says people and communities leader for IKEA UK & Ireland Hiliary Jenkins.
 ‘IKEA Foundation does impressive work worldwide, and while we were inspired by an internship programme piloted in Switzerland, this is a complex issue that’s different in every country.
-Since the partnership began, more than 150 refugees have received support with 29 gaining jobs at IKEA.
+Since the partnership began, 110 refugees have received support with 20 gaining jobs at IKEA.
 We started with three stores in London, and in 2019, we hope to see every store in the country on board.’

 Honour World Refugee Day on June 20

-Find out what IKEA is doing to support refugees at This is IKEA
+Find out what IKEA is doing to support refugees in your country at This Is IKEA

 Photographer: Caroline Irby